 My Imagined Saints and Misfits Cast, by S.K.
 Ali

-- Note: I did this for another interview, and my daughter saw my original choices and made me do it ALL OVER AGAIN
+Note: I did this for another interview, and my daughter saw my choices and made me do it ALL OVER AGAIN.
+Please click on each photo to see who they would play from the book.

 Saints and Misfits is an unforgettable debut novel that feels like a modern day My So-Called Life…starring a Muslim teen.